Let God Lead-Who’s the Pilot, Anyway?

 Let God lead

-Of course, all that is easier said than done, but going forward I’m resolved to be more intentional about letting God lead, and not trying to go the other way around.
+Of course, all that is easier said than done, but going forward I’m resolved to be more intentional about letting God lead, and not trying to do it the other way around.
 Maybe that’s not an area you struggle with, but for me it really is.
 If it’s an issue for you, I would love it if you’ll join me in handing control back over to the One to whom it belongs.

 Disciple Mama Newsletter